 If so, you should collect information from them for PAYE before their next payday.
 What if they started working for you in the previous tax year?
 In this case, put their start date as the 5th of April in the payroll software.
 Thus, you would record their pay only for the current tax year.

-Note: You must register as an employer and operate PAYE and payroll for employers if you pay any employee more than £118 a week.
+Note: You must register as an employer and operate PAYE and payroll if you pay any employee £118 (or more) a week.

 Children who are below the school leaving age may need to get a 'child performance licence' to take part in: